parkersikand/RepData_PeerAssessment1/PA1_template.md

 meanTotalStepsPerDay <- mean(stepsPerDay$x)
 ```

-The mean of the total steps per day is `r meanTotalStepsPerDay`.
+The mean of the total steps per day is 1.0766189 &times; 10<sup>4</sup>.

 ### Compute the median of total steps per day
 ```
 medianTotalStepsPerDay <- median(stepsPerDay$x)
 ```

-The median of the total steps per day is `r medianTotalStepsPerDay`.
+The median of the total steps per day is 10765.

 ## What is the average daily activity pattern?